top of page

 Lessons

-Learn online or in-person with private, virtual lessons from innovative instructor, Shelby Trevor.
+Learn online or in-person with Shelby Trevor.

 In-person lessons available in North Sandwich, NH.